-Here’s a guide to get a solid grasp on the difference between independent contractors and employees in Brazil.
+Here’s a guide to get a solid grasp of the differences between independent contractors and employees in Brazil.

 Independent Contractors in Brazil